mrlannigan/node-akamai/README.md

 ## .queue(username, password)

 Make a request to check the length of the queue.
+Returns a promise.

 ## Bugs or Feature Requests?